I-85 collapse in Atlanta: What caused it?

 Started in a construction-supplies storage area

-The flames ignited in an area where the state stores construction materials and supplies near the overpass, state Department of Transportation Commissioner Russell McMurry said.
+The flames ignited in a fenced-in area where the state stores construction materials and supplies near the overpass, state Department of Transportation Commissioner Russell McMurry said.

 Gov. Nathan Deal said Thursday that he had heard speculation it was caused by some "PVC products that caught fire."